discosultan/dx12-game-programming/README.md

 A collection of *DirectX 12 C# samples* from Frank D. Luna's book [Introduction to 3D Game Programming with Direct3D 12.0](http://d3dcoder.net/d3d12.htm).
 Samples have been ported to the .NET environment using [SharpDX](http://sharpdx.org/).

+This repo contains all the samples from part 2 of the book - *Direct3D foundations*.
+There are no plans to port samples from part 3.

 # Building

 All the samples will compile with Visual Studio 2015+ and run on Windows 10 with DirectX 12 capable graphics hardware.